Home Health Disease of the 21st century: how to treat depression

 • lack of determination and complete apathy;

-• pronounced asceticism and unwillingness to communicate even with the closest people;
+• pronounced asceticism and reluctance to communicate even with the closest people;

 • lack of interest in entertainment;